gpadolina/DeepLearning-notes/DeepLearning/Generative deep learning.md

 * Sparse gradients can hinder GAN training.
 In deep learning, sparsity is often desirable property, but not in GANs.
 Two things can induce gradient sparsity: max pooling operations and *ReLU* activations.
 Instead of max pooling, we recomment using strided convolutions for downsampling, and we recommend using a *LeakyReLU* layer instead of a
 *ReLU* activation.
+* In generated images, it's common to see checkerboard artifacts caused by unequal coverage of the pixel space in the generator.
+To fix this, we use a kernel size that's divisible by the stride size whenever we use a strided *Conv2DTranspose* or *Conv2D* in both the generator and the discriminator.